DevLance112/OCR-and-translate/readme.md

     ```
     required to install [tesseract-ocr](https://github.com/tesseract-ocr/tesseract)

-5. Set up your Google Cloud credentials for the Translation API.
+5. Set up your Google Cloud credentials for the Translation API (optional).

 6. Run the application:
     ```bash